nus-cs2030s/2324-s2/docs/exercises/ex0-task.md

 RandomPoint.java:12: error: constructor Point in class Point cannot be applied to given types;
 ```

-**Why** The constructor for the subclass should invoke the constructor of the superclass.
+**Why:** The constructor for the subclass should invoke the constructor of the superclass.
 See the example given in the notes on `ColoredCircle` and `Circle`.

 If the constructor of the superclass is not called explicitly, Java tries to call the default constructor of the superclass without any argument.
 If no such constructor is defined, the error above is generated.